cesarvr/blog/content/post/image-streams.md

 ![build-webhook-ui]()

-## GitHub Webhook Config

-Also for this to work you should use the OpenShift.io or your Openshift instance should be accessible from the Webhook client.
+### Setting up our project

 ![webhook-github]()

-If you want to try this yourself just [fork this project](https://github.com/cesarvr/hello-world-nodejs).
-Now that we got the information we need let's configure the Webhook in Github.
-You need to go to your project -> Settings -> WebHooks and you need to put this configuration.
+If you want to practice just [fork this project](https://github.com/cesarvr/hello-world-nodejs), once you got it and you have the endpoint URL, we need to configure our Github project by navigating to Settings -> WebHooks:

 - Payload URL: You need to put here the URL of your BuildConfig Webhook ```oc describe bc node-build | grep Webhook -A 2```  ```<URL-OpenShift-Endpoint>/webhooks/<put-your-secret-here>/generic```
 - Content-type: **Application/JSON**
-- Secret: <some-alpha-numeric-token> You can get this by doing ```oc get bc node-build -o yaml | grep github: -A 2 ```, copy the base64 secret content.
+- Secret: <some-alpha-numeric-token> as mentioned above, you get this by running ```oc get bc node-build -o yaml | grep github: -A 2 ```.
 - Which Event: You can configure here what type of events you want(push, delete branch, etc.) I'll choose **Just the push event**.
 - Active: should be checked.

 ![webhook-delivery]()

 Now our build is automatically triggered everytime we make a change.

 We've so far use image stream to automatically deploy our images into a pod, but they are other use cases like triggering BuildConfig's (We can use the [contents of an image to create another image](https://cesarvr.github.io/post/ocp-chainbuild/)) or we can trigger a Jenkin's task that check the container for vulnerabilities, valid signature, etc.